Playing the Heart Strings

 - Fallout: New Vegas plays somber Ennio Morricone-style strings near Goodsprings, Crimson Caravan Company, and a few other locations, as well as the during the credits.

 - "Tragedy", which plays during sad scenes in no-one has to die..
 Especially prevalent in the final level, where it plays in place of the normal background music.

 - The ending theme of I Miss the Sunrise, "Everything", which plays uninterrupted throughout the entire ending sequence.

 - Both played straight briefly and parodied in the original version of Stage 6 of UmJammer Lammy: first, when Lammy is killed in a Banana Peel accident and her black-and-white soul Ascends to a Higher Plane of Existence... sort of; and then, when Lammy laments her own death in hell, "Parappa's End Roll in G Minor" plays briefly during the fake end credits... right before Jack Smash appears and stops the credits before taking her away to Teriyaki Yoko.
 (The full version of the sad-string song can be heard in the original soundtrack, though.)

-- Max Payne 3 uses a melancholy strings version of the series' main theme.
+- May Payne 2 The Fall Of Max Payne and Max Payne 3 both feature a melancholy strings arrangement of the first game's main theme.